department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.chReport-notes.md

 - current distinguishing between panel and results is by way of if the `hasMember` element is populated.
 Panel will have no `value[x]` and will have `hasMember` populated; where as results will have a `value[x]` and will not have `hasMember` populated.
   - Could create a code to use in `category`, but that would mean defining a Canonical URI in this publication which today is informal and published on my personal github repo.
 Would prefer not creating a code.
   - I checked with the VA C-CDA team to see if they have set a precedence that I could use. --> None
+- likely source of Blood Sugar, Cholesterol, and INR